laro/Cilia/1 Basics/3 Functions.md

         - So all functions with a `String` (AKA `in String`) parameter would _implicitly_ accept
             - a `String` (as that can implicitly be converted to `StringView`)
             - a `StringView` (that somehow is the more versatile variant of `const String&`),
-            - and therefore also _every third-party string_ class (as long as it is implicitly convertable to `StringView`).
+            - and therefore also _every third-party string_ class (as long as it is implicitly convertible to `StringView`).
         - This way people do not necessarily need to understand the concept of a `StringView`.
 They simply write `String` and still cover all these cases.
         - Example:
             - `concat(String first, String second)`